 In addition to the structural range improvements listed above, additional infrastructure may be constructed, if needed, in the future.
 The effects of adding any additional infrastructure such as fencing or waters to achieve resource objectives in the future are disclosed in and tiered to this environmental analysis.
-No additional analysis for these improvements would be required, with the exception of appropriate Heritage clearances, if the improvements fall within the sideboards listed below.
+No additional analysis for these improvements would be required, except for appropriate Heritage clearances, if the improvements fall within the sideboards listed below.
 Heritage clearances for both the improvement and the access to the improvement would be obtained before implementation of any future improvements.
+Existing improvements will be considered for reconstruction or removal prior to installation of new improvements.
+District Ranger would authorize construction of any new range improvements through a permit modification.